chrisdutz/plc4x-benchmarks/README.md

 #### S7-Light

-This is a new implementation, that is stripped down in order to avoid some of the issues the more complex communication usually causes.
+This is a new implementation, that is stripped down to avoid some of the issues the more complex communication usually causes.

 In addition, the `s7-light` driver uses a different optimizer per default.
 This optimizer automatically groups together tags in proximity in the PLC memory, resulting in much more optimized access speeds.